ShadowKnightMK4/ButlerSDKPreview-GoldSource/readme.md

 **Robust, vendor-agnostic AI orchestration for .NET.**

-ButlerSDK transforms Large Language Models (LLMs) from unpredictable chatbots into reliable infrastructure components.
+ButlerSDK aims to transform Large Language Models (LLMs) from unpredictable chatbots into reliable infrastructure components.
 It provides a unified abstraction layer over **OpenAI**, **Google Gemini**, and **Ollama**, while enforcing tool infrastructure, strict C# Tool typing, and opening the door to letting the developer intercept the streaming LLM to steer it or filter for agentic workflows.

 ---